asohyannick/AsohYannick/README.md

 ⚡ **Fun Fact**

-I've built the same microservice in .NET, Spring Boot and NestJS — not because I had to, but because understanding how three ecosystems solve the same problem makes me a significantly better engineer. 🧠
+I've built the same microservice in .NET/C#, and Spring Boot — not because I had to, but because understanding how two ecosystems solve the same problem makes me a significantly better engineer. 🧠

 <h3 align="center">Connect with me:</h3>